China's space activities raising U.S. satellite security concerns

 Gregory Kulacki, a respected researcher with the Union of Concerned Scientists, reported earlier this month on the group's website that there was "a strong possibility" of a new anti-satellite test by China within the next few weeks.

-The Chinese Defense Ministry did not respond to emailed queries by Reuters' Beijing office on the question.
+The Chinese Defence Ministry did not respond to emailed queries by Reuters' Beijing office on the question.

 The Pentagon said it was aware of reports predicting another test, but declined comment on what it called "intelligence matters."